getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 The `copyWithin(..)` method does not extend the array's length, as the first example in the previous snippet shows.
 Copying simply stops when the end of the array is reached.

-The copying doesn't always go in left-to-right (ascending index) order as you might assume.
+Contrary to what you might think, the copying doesn't always go in left-to-right (ascending index) order.
 It's possible this would result in repeatedly copying an already copied value if the from and target ranges overlap, which is presumably not desired behavior.

 So internally, the algorithm avoids this case by copying in reverse order to avoid that gotcha.
 Consider: